Grapycal/Grapycal/HowToBuild.md

 1. update frontend\src\version.ts
 1. temporary copy readme.md to backend\readme.md so that it can be published
 1. bump version with `cz bump`
-1. pip install -e . -e extensions\grapycal_builtin
+1. pip install -e backend -e extensions\grapycal_builtin
 1. update and copy the example file to backend\src\grapycal\Welcome.grapycal
 1. poerty build with `build.bat`
 1. delete grapycal config file in appdata